JarekE/AutoPEEPTitration/readme.md

 ## (main.py) structure

 All parts of the programme can be started by executing main.py.
 To use individual networks or ML algorithms, these must be set in config.py.

+## config.py

-All other settings (data used, splits, plots, hyperparameters etc.) can also be set there.
-No settings should be made elsewhere in the code.
-All parameters to be set are explained briefly in config.py.
+All settings (data used, splits, plots, hyperparameters etc.) can be set there.
+-- No settings should be made elsewhere in the code. -- All parameters to be set are explained briefly in config.py.
 Furthermore, all important functions are briefly described and/or meaningfully named.

 ## Dataloader.py